John Boorman

 Sir John Boorman (/ˈbʊərmən/; born 18 January 1933) is a British filmmaker.
 He is best known for directing feature films such as Point Blank (1967), Hell in the Pacific (1968), Deliverance (1972), Zardoz (1974), Exorcist II: The Heretic (1977), Excalibur (1981), The Emerald Forest (1985), Hope and Glory (1987), The General (1998), The Tailor of Panama (2001) and Queen and Country (2014).

-Boorman has directed 20 films and received five Academy Award nominations, twice for Best Director (for Deliverance, and Hope and Glory), two British Academy Film Award nominations and three Golden Globe Award nominations.
+Boorman has directed over 20 films and he has received five Academy Award nominations, twice for Best Director (for Deliverance, and Hope and Glory); two British Academy Film Award nominations; three Golden Globe Award nominations; and he won the Cannes Film Festival's Best Director Award twice, in 1970 and 1998.
 He is also credited with creating the first Academy Award screeners to promote The Emerald Forest.
 In 2004, Boorman received the BAFTA Fellowship for lifetime achievement from the British Academy of Film and Television Arts.
 In the 2022 New Year Honours, he received a knighthood from Queen Elizabeth II for services to film.
+Point Blank and Deliverance have been included in the United States' National Film Registry.

 Life and career

 Early years and education

 Boorman was born in Shepperton, Middlesex, England, the son of pub landlord George Boorman and his wife, Ivy (née Chapman), daughter of another pub owner in the East End of London.
 George Boorman was of Dutch parentage; he served as a captain in the British Indian Army during World War I, and later worked for the founder of Shell Oil.
 Boorman's paternal grandfather, an inventor, "made and lost several fortunes during his lifetime".
 Although not Roman Catholic, after failing the eleven-plus he was sent to be educated at the Salesian School in Chertsey, Surrey.